Highest Paying In-Demand Government Jobs

-There are several exciting career avenues for computer scientists within government.
-As an IT pro, you might be called upon to design, develop and test systems-level software for military or aerospace applications, facilitating software engineering life cycles, developing quality control processes, and evaluating the technical reliability of key systems.
+There are several exciting career avenues for computer scientists within the government.
+As an IT pro, you might be called upon to design, develop, and test systems-level software for military or aerospace applications, facilitate software engineering life cycles, develop quality control processes, and evaluate the technical reliability of key systems.
 Or, you might be asked to transition software development lifecycle methodologies to Agile, create frontline cybersecurity protocols, or contribute to the design of scientific software and application solutions.

 5. Air Traffic Controller